-- You can make the sauce ahead of time, and then, refrigerate.
-Then, fry the meat on the day that you need it then, simply combine with the sauce right before serving.
+- To save time, make the sauce ahead, and then, refrigerate.
+Then, fry the meat on the day that you need it then, simply combine it with the sauce right before serving.

-- Aside from breasts, you can also use thigh fillets for this.
+- Aside from breasts, feel free to also use thigh fillets for this.
 Or, aside from slices, you can also use the same recipe for whole bone-in and skin-on cuts.

 - 2 pounds chicken (thinly sliced into 1-2 inch strips)